jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (3) For the purposes of subsection (1)﻿(b), the date on which the person stops using a GST ratio is, as applicable,— (a) the date their GST registration ends; or
-  (b) the date of the amended assessment of their income tax liability or GST liability for the preceding tax year; or (c) the effective date of a change in taxable period; or (d) the last day of the period in which a return is liable to be provided under the Goods and Services Tax Act 1985.
+  (b) the date of the amended assessment of their income tax liability or GST liability for the preceding tax year; or (bb) the date the person’s return of income referred to in section RC 17(1)﻿(bb) is received by the Commissioner; or (c) the effective date of a change in taxable period; or (d) the last day of the period in which a return is liable to be provided under the Goods and Services Tax Act 1985.
 Changing method before date of instalment A
-(4) If the person is unable or decides not to use a GST ratio before the date of instalment A, they may choose to determine the amount of provisional tax payable under section RC 5(2), (3) or (5).
+(4) If the person is unable or decides not to use a GST ratio before the date of instalment A, and section RC 3(3) does not apply, they may choose to determine the amount of provisional tax payable under section RC 5(2), (3) or (5).
 The person is treated as never having chosen to use the GST ratio method and, for the purposes of section 120KE(5) of the Tax Administration Act 1994, as never having changed the way they determine an amount of provisional tax under this section.
 Changing method after instalment date
-(5) If the person is unable or decides not to use the GST ratio after an instalment date, they must determine the amount of provisional tax payable on instalment for the remainder of the income year under section RC 5(5) using the estimation method.
+(5) If the person is unable or decides not to use the GST ratio after an instalment date, and section RC 3(3) does not apply, they must determine the amount of provisional tax payable on instalment for the remainder of the income year under section RC 5(5) using the estimation method.
 For this purpose, the person may provide the estimate in writing or by telephone.
 Date of application when method changed
-(6) If the person changes their calculation method under subsection (4) or (5), the date on which the change applies may be a future date agreed between the person and the Commissioner.
+(6) If the person changes their calculation method under subsection (4) or (5), and the change is not required by section RC 17(1)﻿(bb), the date on which the change applies may be a future date agreed between the person and the Commissioner.
 Other consequences of changing method
 (7) For the purposes of this section,—
   (a) the number of instalments and the instalment dates remaining for an income year depend on—